Strimming Japanese knotweed – sensible? No!

 But why not?

-Mowing and strimming will create tiny pieces of the plant that have the capacity to regrow and so spreading the infestation.
+Mowing and strimming will create tiny pieces of the invasive plant that have the capacity to regrow and spread the infestation even further afield.

 Strimming Japanese knotweed

 Strimming is likely to leave the plant matter on the ground which will through this process clearly increase the size of the growth area.

 Strimming near a water source could also cause tiny pieces of the plant to become waterbourne, float down-stream and again spread the infestation far and wide.

 Mowing risks the temptation of putting the collected cuttings into your compost bin to rot down.

 But when you come to use that compost on the flower beds in your garden you are potentially going to inadvertently grow new Japanese knotweed plants.

 You MUST NOT put Japanese knotweed clippings, from any source, into the Council garden waste recycling bins or bags – it is illegal to do so under the Wildlife and Countryside Act (1981)